- Alzheimer’s & Other Dementias

 - Articles of Interest

-The average lifespan after onset is 10-25 years and the younger the age of onset, the more rapid the progression of the disease.
+The average lifespan after onset is 10 to 25 years, and the younger the age of onset, the more rapid the progression of the disease.
 Symptoms generally appear between the ages of 30 and 50, but can strike children and young adults.

-The gene discovery has made possible a predictive test for Huntington’s from a blood sample allowing those at risk to find out whether or not they will develop the disease.
+The discovery of the Huntingtin gene has made possible a predictive test for Huntington’s disease from a blood sample allowing those at risk to find out whether or not they will develop the disease.
 Pre-and post-test counseling is critical.
+This testing may also pave the way to clinical trials of preventative therapies.